Passenger Information and Security Services

 The MH70R open source railway server is the central component of the menRDC railway data center with an Intel Xeon D CPU board offering 10 Gb and Gb Ethernet, USB 3.0 as well as wireless communication and storage.

-The BL51E is a rugged, fanless EN 50155 railway and E-Mark automotive box computer for in-vehicle functions like Passenger Information Systems (PIS), surveillance and storage based on Intel Atom E3900.
+The BL51E is a rugged, fanless EN 50155 railway and automotive box computer for in-vehicle functions like Passenger Information Systems (PIS) and surveillance based on Intel Atom Processor E3900.